ias-aachen/lprf_linux_driver/README.md

 # The LPRF Chip
 The LPRF Chip is a low power transceiver chip designed at the institute for Integrated Analog Circuits and RF Systems (IAS) at RWTH Aachen university.
 To make this chip compatible with the IEEE 802.15.4 standard the MAC layer code in the linux network stack is used.
 This repository implements a linux device driver as an interface between the LPRF chip and the IEEE 802.15.4 network stack of the linux kernel.

-# System Setup and installation guide
+# System Setup and Installation Guide
 This driver was tested on a Raspberry Pi model B+ with a self compiled kernel version 4.4.30+.

 ## Prepare the SD Card for Raspberry Pi